Coffee Roast Yield Loss Calculator

 - Roasted yield

-- The roasted output as a percentage of green input before QC pulls.
+- The cooled roasted output as a percentage of green input before QC pulls.

 - QC/sample pull

-- Roasted coffee removed for cupping, color checks, purge, training, or internal samples.
+- Roasted coffee removed for cupping, color checks, grinder purges, training, or internal samples.

 - Sellable roasted coffee